Rohingya genocide case: Procedural history

 On 11 November 2019, The Gambia lodged a 35-page application with the ICJ against Myanmar, initiating the case on the basis of the erga omnes character of the obligations enshrined in the Genocide Convention.
 The application alleged that Myanmar has committed mass murder, rape and destruction of communities against the Rohingya group in Rakhine state since about October 2016 and that these actions violate the Genocide Convention.
 Outside counsel for The Gambia includes a team from the law firm Foley Hoag led by Paul Reichler, as well as Professors Philippe Sands of University College London and Payam Akhavan of McGill University.
 On the other side, leader and State Counsellor Aung San Suu Kyi is representing Myanmar, along with a legal team.

 The Gambia also submitted a request for the indication of provisional measures of protection.
 The ICJ held a public hearing on that request for three days, 10–12 December 2019.
 A commentator described the hearing as a "remarkable spectacle," noting that The Gambia's team provided "brutal descriptions" of atrocities, while Aung San Suu Kyi avoided using the word "Rohingya"—except in a reference to the Arakan Rohingya Salvation Army.

 On 23 January 2020, the ICJ issued an order on The Gambia's request for provisional measures.
 The order "indicated" (i.e., issued) provisional measures ordering Myanmar to prevent genocidal acts against the Rohingya Muslims during the pendency of the case, and to report regularly on its implementation of the order.

 The Court issued a procedural order on the same date, setting filing deadlines of 23 July 2020 for The Gambia's Memorial, and 25 January 2021 for Myanmar's responsive Counter-Memorial.

 On 18 May 2020, The Court issued an extension for The Gambia's memorial and set a filing deadline of 23 October 2020.
 Similarly, an extension was granted to Myanmar set at 23 July 2021.

+In November 2023, Canada, Denmark, France, Germany, the Netherlands, the United Kingdom, and the Maldives joined the case against Myanmar.
+Ireland announced in December 2024 that it would also join both this case and South Africa v.
+Israel.

 Analysis

-Analyzing the decision in the blog of the European Journal of International Law, Marko Milanovic, a professor at the University of Nottingham School of Law, called the Court's order "obviously a win for The Gambia, and for the Rohingya cause more generally", but also stated that the order largely only replicated existing "state obligations under the Genocide Convention", and did not include the broader measures and statements that The Gambia had requested.
+Analyzing the decision in the blog of the European Journal of International Law, Marko Milanovic, a professor at the University of Nottingham School of Law, called the Court's order of provisional measures "obviously a win for The Gambia, and for the Rohingya cause more generally", but also stated that the order largely only replicated existing "state obligations under the Genocide Convention", and did not include the broader measures and statements that The Gambia had requested.